bolrog/d2dx/README.md

 ## Release history

+### 0.91.327
+  - Fix two types of crashes in areas where there are many things on screen at once.
+  - Fix window not being movable.

+### 0.91.325b
+  - Fix game being scaled wrong in LoD 1.13c/d.

 ### 0.91.325
   - Fix mode switching flicker on startup in fullscreen modes.
   - Fix mouse cursor being "teleported" when leaving the window in windowed mode.